shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order whose confirmation you want to print
+2. Select the order whose confirmation you want to print.

    .. image:: orders/select-order.png

-3. Click `Printouts` tab on the left-hand side of the screen
+3. Click `Printouts` tab on the left-hand side of the screen.

 ..   .. image:: orders/print-button.png

-4. Select `Get Order Confirmation HTML` from the dropdown menu
+4. Select `Get Order Confirmation HTML` from the dropdown menu.

 ..   .. image:: orders/get-order-confirmation.png

-5. You will now be taken to the order confirmation, which you can either print or save to your computer from your browser menu
+5. You will now be taken to the order confirmation, which you can either print or save to your computer from your browser menu.

 ..   .. image:: orders/order-confirmation.png